 Note: the name of the folder should be the same as your Windows user name, but it can also be named ADMIN or USER (my case).

 Step 13 – find and delete .p2 folder

 Great you made it all the way, we are at our last step.
 And you guessed it, it is again an easy one.
-Find .p2 folder, then click on it with right mouse button and select DELETE.
-After this step, you have to restart your computer for installation to be fully finished.
+Find the .p2 folder, then click on it with the right mouse button and select DELETE.
+After this step, you have to restart your computer for the installation to be fully finished.

-If you prefer to go through these steps following video guide, check out this video on YOUTUBE.
+If you prefer to go through these steps following the video guide, check out this video on YOUTUBE.